Not much was clear by the time the six-hour Santa Barbara City Council meeting on the future of State Street ended Tuesday night.

 The money could come from capital dollars, a general obligation bond, state transportation funds, stormwater in-lieu funds, a property assessment district expansion, hotel tax re-investment, parking revenue, federal and state grant opportunities and donations from the public, Harris said.

-Under this plan, parades could return to State Street.
-The plan also proposes changing Anacapa and Chapala streets into two-way, instead of one-way.
+Under the plan, parades also could return to State Street.
+And the plan proposes changing Anacapa and Chapala into two-way, instead of one-way, streets.

 The consultant the city hired for the project, architect Stefanos Polyzoides, based in Pasadena, called one-way streets “archaic.”